citra-emu/citra-web/site/content/entry/citra-progress-report-2023-q1/index.md

 *But why is this needed?*
 To answer said question, we need to look closer into the architecture of the 3DS.
 It, alongside other Nintendo consoles of the era like the Wii, uses a unified memory architecture (UMA), allowing both the CPU and the GPU to access the same memory region.
 Your computer, on the other hand, works much differently; the system RAM is separate from the video RAM.
 Access to system RAM from the CPU is relatively fast, something that’s not the case when it comes to video RAM.
 The latter can also be accessed by the CPU.
 There’s one problem though; doing that is very **slow**.

-The main function of the rasterizer cache in Citra is to keep textures in the host VRAM, in the computer’s GPU, so that the renderer can access them quickly whilst also keeping the host VRAM in sync with the emulated 3DS VRAM.
+The main function of the rasterizer cache in Citra is to keep textures in the host VRAM, in the computer’s GPU, so that the renderer can access them quickly while also keeping the host VRAM in sync with the emulated 3DS VRAM.
 This is particularly necessary for resolution upscaling.
 As an example, if you had to upload a 2560x1400 texture each frame, the performance would be terrible!

 In the past, this rasterizer cache was tied with OpenGL and used OpenGL methods directly.
 This PR introduces a class called `TextureRuntime`.
 This is used to abstract away texture operations from the rasterizer cache.
-By doing this, it allows for other graphic APIs to be easily ported over to Citra, which we will get into more later in this report.
+By doing this, it allows for other graphic APIs to be easily ported over to Citra, which we will get into later in this report.

 ## Add 3GX Plugin Loader ([#6172](https://github.com/citra-emu/citra/pull/6172)) by [PabloMK7](https://github.com/PabloMK7)

 `.3gx` plugins are executable files that are mapped into memory and executed when the game process runs.
-When the game runs, the `.3gx` plugins also run simultaneously in a new thread, which grants it the same access rights as the game does.
+When the game runs, the `.3gx` plugins also run simultaneously in a new thread, which grants it the same access rights as the game.
 This allows developers to expand the behavior of games in a way that would normally be impossible, such as with an Action Replay code.

 Using `.3gx` plugins is another way to add that extra customizability to your 3DS games in a way that the unmodded 3DS can’t do.
 Many projects use these plugins, such as the Mario Kart 7 modpack [CTGP-7](https://ctgp-7.github.io/).
 In the past, due to Citra not supporting `.3gx` plugins, a “lite” version of this modpack was offered to Citra players.
 But this came with nowhere near as many tracks and features as the main modpack!
 The addition of this plugin loader grants Citra users with more modpacks to use to alter your game in more ways than before.